-Dr. Daniel Petree, Dean
+College of Business Dr. Daniel Petree, Dean

 Our aim is to provide a world-class business and management education in an aviation/aerospace context.
 That means we have assembled a community of faculty scholars with global reputations and reach.
 That means we have designed curricula at the graduate and undergraduate levels that set the standard in aviation/ aerospace management education.
 That means our faculty and students have the opportunity to focus on cutting-edge solutions to real-world problems and opportunities found in aviation, aerospace, and transportation-related industries and organizations.
-Our dedication to excellence is manifested by our accreditation by ACBPS (the Association of Collegiate Business Programs and Schools) for all our degree programs and by AABI (Aviation Accreditation Board International) for our undergraduate degree program in Aviation Business Administration.
+Our dedication to excellence is manifested by our accreditation by ACBPS (the Association of Collegiate Business Programs and Schools) for all our degree programs and by AABI (Aviation Accreditation Board International) for our undergraduate degree program in Business Administration.

-The College consists of two departments: the Department of Management, Marketing, Strategy, and Operations and the Department of Economics, Finance, Accounting, and Risk Management.
+The College consists of two departments: the Department of Management, Marketing, and Operations and the Department of Economics, Finance, and Information Systems.
 Both departments are responsible for designing and delivering our undergraduate and graduate degrees.
-Our undergraduate degrees include the Bachelor of Science in Aviation Business Administration.
-This is our largest undergraduate degree program and combines a rigorous business/management core with depth of focus through the areas of concentration (similar to highly concentrated majors) in Airline
+Our undergraduate degrees include the Bachelor of Science in Business Administration.
+This is our largest undergraduate degree program and combines a rigorous business/management core with depth of focus through the two majors in Management and Air Transportation.

-Management, Airport Management, Aviation Marketing Management, Flight Operations, General Management, and International Air Transportation Management.
 This degree program offers graduates the specialized knowledge desired in the aviation industry along with the management and business general knowledge valuable to employers in any industry.